Corporate Team Building at C Lazy U

 This entire group will be divided into multiple teams, and be asked to come up with a team name, and team flag.
 After an opening ceremony the games begin!
 Teams will participate in a number of events against one another (parachute/water balloon volleyball; fire building; relay race etc.) that require them to work as a team to beat their opponents.
 This is good, lighthearted fun that really brings the group together!

-Participants are then divided into small teams and will be provided maps, clues and activities that will take them from one event or location on the ranch to another to seek out the common goal.
 The ranch can prepare courses as difficult or easy as the group coordinator would like with the ability to span over C Lazy U’s 8,500 acres.
+Winter activities like snowshoeing, snowmobiling, sledding and tubing can be incorporated as needed.

 Other Team Building / Group Exercises